SofaDefrost/SPM/README.md

 ## sofa-spm: Sofa Package Manager.
 Tired of installing Sofa plugin manually or locate which component is in which plugin ?
 Try sofa-spm.

-sofa-spm is a small tool to search for plugins or components & install them with their dependencies
+sofa-spm is a small tool to search for sofa plugins or components & install them with their dependencies with as few as possible steps.

-with as few as possible steps.
+WARNING: the last version allows the installation of binary version of Sofa & Plugins, this is highly experimental so for the moment, trying to install -bin- packages have a big chance to just fail.

 ### Install
 sofa-spm can now simply be installed using pip by typing